braze-inc/braze-docs/_docs/_developer_guide/platform_wide/banner_cards/integration.md

 Name your placement and give it a **Placement ID**.
 Optionally, you can add a description for your placement.

 Work with your marketing team to create this ID.
 This is the ID you'll reference in your app's code, and your marketing team will use the ID to assign a campaign to the location in your app.

+{% alert important %}
+Avoid editing your placement ID after launch, as this can break the integration with your app or website.
+{% endalert %}

 ![Placement details that designate a Banner Card will display in the left sidebar for spring sale promotion campaigns.]({% image_buster /assets/img/banner_cards/placement_details_example.png %})

 For steps on how to launch a Banner Card campaign, refer to [Creating a Banner Card]({{site.baseurl}}/create_banner_card/).

 ## Refresh placements in your app {#requestBannersRefresh}

+Placements can be requested each session and will be cached automatically when a user's session expires or when you change identified users using the `changeUser` method.

+{% alert tip %}
+You should refresh placements as soon as possible to avoid delays in downloading or displaying banners.
+{% endalert %}

 {% tabs %}
 {% tab JavaScript %}